 Southern Oregon and Spain share a similar latitude, making Tempranillo grapes the perfect choice among Applegate and Rogue Valley vintners.
 The final outcomes are softer and lighter than similar varietals produced in Northern California wine regions.
-So, it’s no wonder that 318 acres of the 414 total acres of the varietal planted in Oregon are located in Southern Oregon.
+So, it’s no wonder that more than 300 out of 414 total acres of the varietal planted in Oregon are located in Southern Oregon.
 They’ve been generating award-winning Tempranillo at competitions up and down the West Coast.

-Pick a self-guided tour and head out this weekend, or anytime, for your own taste test.
+Pick a self-guided tour for your own taste test.
 Great views, hospitality, (and wine, of course!) at each of them.

 Ashland Tempranillo Tour

 Co-owner Al Silbowitz’s white Tempranillo is a fruity, golden elixir.
 In a process devised by his notable winemaker, Linda Donovan, the juice and grape skins are separated and not merged back together.
 The result is a crisp and smooth wine down to the last drop.
 His gold-winning traditional Tempranillo hints at black cherries and hidden spices.
 Altogether, the white Tempranillo is vastly different than the red.
 While still sharing some characteristics, it’s more subtle than the classic pronounced flavors.

 On your way to Weisinger’s, grab a bite at one of Ashland’s many lunch spots, such as Lark’s Home Kitchen Cuisine farm to table, Brickroom or the Loft’s French inspired cafe.